 This course is an introduction to basic word processing concepts and to the basic concepts of a presentation graphics program.
 A student who has successfully completed CIS 110 with a grade of "C" or better may not take this course.
-If a student chooses to take CIS 110 after taking this course, credit for this course will not count toward degree requirements (elective or otherwise) for any degree.
+Credit cannot be awarded for both CIS 105A, CIS 106, CIS 107, and CIS 110 toward degree requirements (elective or otherwise) for any degree.